JunganSe/J-Rdp/Readme.md

-## Launching
+# Launching
 The application can be run directly as a console app, or silently in the background.\
 No installation is needed.

 To run it as a console app, simply run the .exe file.

-To run it silently, run the .exe file with the argument `-HideConsole`\
+To run it silently, run the .exe file with the `-HideConsole` argument.\
 A pair of .bat files are provided to start it silently, and to stop it.

 To run the app automatically on boot/login, use either of these methods:\